-When you’re sleeping in a hammock you don’t want it raised too high off the ground.
-You want to be sitting down into it like a camping chair slowly as to not rip anything and so you can get out easily.
-To position it at this height you should play around with the position of the hammock suspension straps on the trees, which should be at the same height as each other.
+When you’re sleeping in a hammock, you don’t want it raised too high off the ground.
+You want to be sitting down into it like a camping chair slowly as not to rip anything and so you can get out easily.
+To position it at this height, you should play around with the position of the hammock suspension straps on the trees, which should be at the same height as each other.

 Getting Into Your Hammock

-Sit down into the hammock and then turn, the experience isn’t like you would see in a Carry On film, you may gently rock but the material will hug you, part of the beauty actually.
-Most people lie in line with the hammock at first but I would recommend you try lying diagonally, you’re a little flatter and end up more comfortable, takes a little getting used to but you should work your way into the best position as you sleep time and again.
+Sit down into the hammock and then turn, the experience isn’t like you would see in a Carry On film, you may gently rock, but the material will hug you, part of the beauty actually.
+Most people lie in line with the hammock at first, but I would recommend you try lying diagonally, you’re a little flatter and end up more comfortable, takes a little getting used to, but you should work your way into the best position as you sleep time and again.

 Keeping Warm Hanging In The Woods

-Camping in cold weather will have it’s challenges.
+Camping in cold weather will have its challenges.

-Of course, there are plenty of small woodlands that are open for a camp, take a look on social media and you’ll soon find somewhere not too far away.
+Of course, there are plenty of small woodlands that are open for a camp, take a look on social media, and you’ll soon find somewhere not too far away.
 A quick search in a wild camping or bushcraft group for ‘where can I camp?’ or something similar will soon reveal a few sites.

 Just like camping in a tent, if you pitch without getting a nod from the land owner you are trespassing.
 If you are asked to move on just do it and half an hour later try somewhere else.
 Don’t cause any hassle or give anyone reason follow you or keep looking out for you.